bathtaters/segmented_archive/README.md

 - If one segment is the child of another, it will be excluded from the parent segment.
 - Split files are suffixed with `.part###`.
 Example: `archive.tar.gz` => `archive.tar.gz.part001`, `archive.tar.gz.part002`.
 - This was created to help with incremental backups to cold storage services.
 For this you would create a post-script to upload each file part as it is created.
+- Can optionally compare segment hashes to a previously generated hash file and only archive segments that have changed.

 ## Usage